-Following the completion of this offering, our nomination committee will consist of , and , and will assist our board of directors in identifying individuals qualified to become members of our board and executive officers consistent with criteria established by our board and in developing our corporate governance principles. will serve as chairman of the nomination committee.
+Following the completion of this offering, our nominating and corporate governance committee will consist of Mr. Perez, Professor Sir John Bell and Professor Sir Peter Ratcliffe, and will assist our board of directors in identifying individuals qualified to become members of our board and executive officers consistent with criteria established by our board and in developing our corporate governance principles.
+Mr. Perez will serve as chairman of the nominating and corporate governance committee.

-The nomination committee's responsibilities will include:
+The nominating and corporate governance committee's responsibilities will include: